-(2) Before the issuance of any license, the department may charge an initial license fee as determined by rule of the applicable board or, if no such board exists, by rule of the department.
-Upon receipt of the appropriate license fee, except as provided in subsection (4) (3), the department shall issue a license to any person certified by the appropriate board, or its designee, or the department when there is no board, as having met the applicable requirements imposed by law or rule.
-However, an applicant who is not otherwise qualified for licensure is not entitled to licensure solely based on a passing score on a required examination.
-Upon a determination by the department that it erroneously issued a license, or upon the revocation of a license by the applicable board, or by the department when there is no board, the licensee must surrender his or her license to the department.
+17 18 (2) Before the issuance of any license, the department may charge an initial license fee as determined by 19 rule of the applicable board or, if no such board exists, by rule of the department.
+Upon receipt of the 20 appropriate license fee, except as provided in subsection (4) (3), the department shall issue a license to 21 any person certified by the appropriate board, or its designee, or the department when there is no board, 22 as having met the applicable requirements imposed by law or rule.
+However, an applicant who is not 23 otherwise gualified for licensure is not entitled to licensure solely based on a passing score on a required 24 examination.
+Upon a determination by the department that it erroneously issued a license, or upon the 25 revocation of a license by the applicable board, or by the department when there is no board, the licensee 26 must surrender his or her license to the department.

-(3)(a) Notwithstanding any other law, the applicable board shall use the process in this subsection for review of an applicant's criminal record to determine his or her eligibility for licensure as:
+- 27 (3)(a) Notwithstanding any other law, the applicable board shall use the process in this subsection for 28 review of an applicant's criminal record to determine his or her eligibility for licensure as:

-- 32 1.
+- 29 1.
 A barber under chapter 476;

-- 2. A cosmetologist or cosmetology specialist under chapter 477; 3.
+- 30 2.
+A cosmetologist or cosmetology specialist under chapter 477; 3.

-- 3. Any of the following construction professions under chapter 489:
+- 31 3.
+Any of the following construction professions under chapter 489: 32

 - a.
-Air-conditioning contractor;
+Air-conditioning contractor:

 - b.
 Electrical contractor;

 - c.
-Mechanical contractor;
+Mechanical contractor:

 - d.
 Plumbing contractor;

 - e.
 Pollutant storage systems contractor;

-- f.
-Roofing contractor;
+- Roofing contractor; f.

 - g.
 Sheet metal contractor;

 - h.
 Solar contractor;

-- i.
-Swimming pool and spa contractor;
+- Swimming pool and spa contractor; i.

-- j.
-Underground utility and excavation contractor; or
+- Underground utility and excavation j.

+- contractor: or

 - k.
-Other specialty contractors;
+Other specialty contractors:

-4. Any other profession for which the department issues a license, provided the profession is offered to inmates in any correctional institution or correctional facility as vocational training or through an industry certification program.
+39 4.
+Any other profession for which the department issues a license, provided the profession is offered to 40 inmates in any correctional institution or correctional facility as vocational training or through an industry 41 certification program.

-44 certification program.
-45 (b)1.
-A conviction, or any other adjudication, for a crime more than 5 years before the date the application is received by the applicable board may not be grounds for denial of a license specified in paragraph (a).

-is received by the applicable board may not be grounds for denial of a license specified in paragraph (a).
-For purposes of this paragraph, the term "conviction" means a determination of guilt that is the result of a plea or trial, regardless of whether adjudication is withheld.
-This paragraph does not limit the applicable board from considering an applicant's criminal history that includes a crime listed in s.
+42 (b)1.
+A conviction, or any other adjudication, for a crime more than 5 years before the date the application 43 is received by the applicable board may not be grounds for denial of a license specified in paragraph (a).
+44 For purposes of this paragraph, the term "conviction" means a determination of guilt that is the result of a 45 plea or trial, regardless of whether adjudication is withheld.
+This paragraph does not limit the applicable 46 board from considering an applicant's criminal history that includes a crime listed in s.
 775.21(4)(a)1. or s.
-776.08 at any time, but only if such criminal history has been found to relate to the practice of the
+47 776.08 at any time, but only if such criminal history has been found to relate to the practice of the 48 applicable profession.
+49 2.
+The applicable board may consider the criminal history of an applicant for licensure under 50 subparagraph (a)3. if such criminal history has been found to relate to good moral character.
+51